faradayfury/garden/_notes/Re-designing Devfolio's Hackathon Application Flow/Re-Designing Devfolio's Hackathon Application Flow.md

 ## Solution Design

-Based on the approach evaluation, we had identified the core problems to tackle, but determining the optimal way to solve them required extensive exploration.
-The application flow had become a Gordian knot - we needed to untangle it without breaking what worked.

-We explored numerous directions through rapid prototyping:

-- Should pre-filled data be shown inline or in a separate review step?
-- Would a multi-step application perform better than a single scrollable form?
-- How much information could we reasonably display on mobile without overwhelming users?

 After multiple design sprints and rounds of internal feedback, we converged on an approach.
 The support team's insights about user confusion and the operations team's data on drop-off patterns helped us identify which solutions to prioritize for testing.

 Through this iterative process, we developed several hypotheses that would guide our first testable prototype: